 People with eating disorders may feel reluctant to talk to someone about what they're going through.
 If they suspect a problem, they may feel ashamed, embarrassed or that they have it under control, which can make seeking help difficult.
 Fear plays a big part in the way eating disorders work and even if the person wants help, they may be afraid of taking the next step.

-Recovery will mean changing eating behaviours which can be a terrifying prospect for someone with an eating disorder.
+Recovery will mean changing eating behaviours which can be a scary prospect for someone with an eating disorder.
 While this can feel daunting, the aim of recovery is to fight that fear and regain a healthy relationship with food and themselves.

 Whether the problem is more recent, or you’ve been dealing with it for a while, you deserve support and recovery is possible.
 If you are worried about anything, find someone to talk to, whether it is a friend, family member or even a professional.
 Remember you’re not alone.

 Counselling for eating disorders

 The first port of call when seeking help is generally through your GP.
 Speaking up can feel scary and it takes so much strength to start the journey.
 If you’re worried about going to the GP alone, ask a friend or family member to go with you if you can.
 If you’re not ready to visit a medical professional or your loved ones, counselling is always an option.
 This gives you space to talk about what you’re going through in a private, non-judgmental setting.